cosmos/sdk-tutorials/b9lab-content/3-main-concepts/12-queries.md

         }, nil
     }
     ```
-5. If all was ok, tell it:
+5. If all checks passed, return the OK status:
     ```go
     return &types.QueryCanPlayMoveResponse{
         Possible: true,